TTFH/Ace-Combat-7-Mods/README.md

 Open quickbms_4GB.exe
 Choose file unreal_tournament_4.bms
 Go to "Ace Combat 7 Skies Unknown\Game\Content\Paks\"
-Choose a .pak file containing the resources you want to modificate (skins are in pakchunk5-WindowsNoEditor.pak)
+Choose a .pak file containing the resources you want to modificate (skins are in pakchunk5-WindowsNoEditor.pak, file content is listed in AC7FilesTree.txt)
 Choose a folder to unpack
+Type the encryption key: https://ace7.acecombat.jp/specia

 2) Modificate the files
 If you want remplace the skin 01 for the skin 02 in the Su-30SM (because you don't have the skin 02 unlocked)